Ty Dolla Sign: 2023–present: ¥$, Vultures trilogy and Tycoon

 In October 2023, Griffin announced a collaborative project between him and frequent collaborator Kanye West via social media, accompanied by a "multi-stadium" listening event in the following month.
 It was reported earlier in the month that he and West were shopping for distributors for the album, as West is an independent artist.
 The duo, referred to as "¥$", originally planned for a collaborative project in 2016.
 The event failed to materialize, although their debut collaborative single under the recording outfit, "Vultures" (featuring Bump J) was released on November 22, 2023.
 The following day, a version of the song with an additional verse from Lil Durk was released.
 Amidst numerous delays, Vultures 1, the first album of a planned trilogy, released on February 10, 2024.
 The album debuted at number one on the Billboard 200, becoming West's eleventh and Griffin's first respective number one album on the chart in their careers.
 After months of delays, Vultures 2 released on August 3, 2024.

 On January 25, 2025, during an interview, Griffin revealed that Vultures 3 is "on the way" and his fourth solo album, titled Tycoon will also be releasing soon.
-On February 7, the initial lead single off Tycoon (before being removed from the project), titled "Wheels Fall Off", was first teased with a behind the scenes music video shooting in Los Angeles where rappers Kanye West and the Game were present, it was later released through the Yeezy website, with two different versions, labeled "WFO - 01" and "WFO - 02", and subsequently through streaming platforms, the song features West who also produced it, along with Kobe "BbyKobe" Hood and Darhyl Camper.
+On February 7, the initial lead single off Tycoon (before being removed from the project), titled "Wheels Fall Off", was first teased with a behind the scenes music video shooting in Los Angeles where rappers Kanye West and the Game were present, it was later released through yeezy.com, with two different versions, labeled "WFO – 01" and "WFO – 02", and subsequently through streaming platforms.
+The song features West, who also produced it alongside Kobe "BbyKobe" Hood and Darhyl Camper.
+Griffin contributed to West's 2026 album Bully, co-writing the songs "Last Breath", "Bully", and "Highs and Lows".
+Griffin was featured on South Korean girl group Aespa's song "Switchblade."